CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a clear niche: AWS-specific penetration testing and red team operations.
-The combination of cloud security, specific AWS services (IAM, S3, Lambda), and offensive security techniques makes it very unlikely to conflict with other skills.
+Highly distinctive with a clear niche: AWS cloud penetration testing and red team operations.
+The specific mention of AWS services (IAM, S3, Lambda) and attack techniques (SSRF to metadata endpoint) makes it very unlikely to conflict with other skills.

 3 / 3